 Airboat Tours Fort Lauderdale are known for wildlife encounters, with the Florida Everglades being best known to house many exotic animals in its ecosystem.
-But what is less known – or rather, less acknowledged – are the many smaller critters that live in it.
+But what is less known – or rather, less acknowledged – are the many Everglades Insects.
 While there are many to go over these are just some of the most popular that live in the Everglades.
 Including some that are, unfortunately, invasive to South Florida’s Massive swamp region.
 Some of those bugs you might see during your airboat ride in the Everglades.

 NATIVE SPECIES OF THE FLORIDA EVERGLADES